inteli-poc/dscp-identity-service/docs/db.md

 ## Table structure

-The following tables exist in the `vitalam` database.
+The following tables exist in the `dscp` database.

 ### `members`